rhyslwells/Data-Archive/content/uncleaned/database normalization.md

 ---
-title: "What is Normalization?"
+title: What is Normalization?
 tags:
-- data engineering
+  - database
 ---

 Normalization is used in relational database design to reduce data redundancy and improve data integrity.
 Developed by British computer scientist [Edgar F. Codd ](https://en.wikipedia.org/wiki/Edgar_F._Codd) in the 1970s as part of his relational model, normalization involves organizing the columns (attributes) and tables (relations) in a database to ensure proper enforcement of dependencies through database integrity constraints.